hrgdavor/java-hipster-ioc/README.md

 - Bean is allowed to depend on the context in which it is defined ( not allowed to use inside the constructor, just store the reference, and use later

 generated code style
-- beans without dependencies are created in field initializer
+- beans without dependencies are created in field initializer of ContextImpl
+- beans dependencies will decide sorting order for creating, and same sorting order must be for init* methods

-Some random stuff
+- Some random stuff
 - I like to call contexts `CtxFoo CtxBar ...` for faster search/jump in IDE.
 - I prefer to put generated classes in git (faster builds, generate is called when needed during development)
 - I prefer generating classes over runtime byte code generation